IlanaFeldman/ST558-Project-2/world.md

 This is a boxplot with the days of the week on the x-axis and the number of shares on the y-axis.
-We can inspect the trend of shares to see if the shares are higher on a Monday, a Friday or a Sunday for the socmed articles.
+We can inspect the trend of shares to see if the shares are higher on a Monday, a Friday or a Sunday for the world articles.

 Figure 2 coincides with the findings in Table 3 that the variance of